cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 # Using BOSH #

 Before we can use BOSH we need to install the [BOSH CLI][].
 To continue with this section, you will need a running development environment with an uploaded Stemcell.
-If this is not the case, you can  [BOSH Installation][] section.
+If this is not the case, you can refer to the [BOSH Installation][] section.

 ## Installing BOSH Command Line Interface ##